-As of December 31, 2014, we had 39 issued U.S. patents, two issued foreign patents, and 29 pending patent applications, including 13 U.S. applications, two international PCT applications, and 14 foreign national applications.
-We have filed two utility patent applications for DPNCheck and five utility patent applications related to SENSUS and Quell product lines.
+As of March 1, 2015, we had 39 issued U.S. patents, one issued foreign patent, and 32 pending patent applications, including 18 U.S. applications, two international PCT applications, and 12 foreign national applications.
+Our wearable therapeutic products have one issued utility patent and two issued design patents.
+In addition, there are 10 pending utility and design patent applications.
+We have filed two utility patent applications for our DPNCheck diagnostic device.

-Our issued design patents begin to expire in 2015, and our issued utility patents begin to expire in 2017.
-In particular, seven of our issued U.S. utility patents covering various aspects of our current products will expire on the same date in 2017.
-Although the patent protection for material aspects of our products covered by the claims of the patents will be lost at that time, we have additional patents and patent applications directed to other novel inventions that will have patent terms extending beyond 2017.
+With regard to our legacy neurodiagnostic products, our issued design patents begin to expire in 2015, and our issued utility patents begin to expire in 2017.
+In particular, seven of our issued U.S. utility patents covering various aspects of the legacy neurodiagnostic products will expire on the same date in 2017.
+Although the patent protection for material aspects of these products covered by the claims of the patents will be lost at that time, we have additional patents and patent applications directed to other novel inventions that will have patent terms extending beyond 2017.